bevyengine/rfcs/rfcs/53-consistent-hierarchy.md

  - Iteration in hierarchy order (parents first) is entirely linear.
 This may make transform and other parent-reliant propagation signfigantly faster.
+ - Finding roots in the sorted hierarchy is both linear and compacted tightly in memory.
+ - Removes `Parent` and `Children` ECS components entirely.
+Could further reduce archetype fragmentation.
+The hierarchy is stored densely in a single location and is not spread between multiple archetypes/tables.
- - Can be used with the command-driven interface proposed in this design.
+ - Can still be used with the command-driven interface proposed in this design instead of using ECS storage.

 #### Drawbacks

  - Merging and splitting hierarchies loaded from scenes can be quite difficult to maintain.
+ - The non-hierarchy components are still stored in an unordered way in ECS data.
+   Iterating over the hierarchy will still incur random access costs for anything non-trivial.
+ - Requires a dedicated topological sort system.
+Mitigated by only sorting when the hierarchy is dirty, or simply tracking which entities in the hierarchy are dirty.
- - Iteration requires mutative access to the resource, which can limit parallelism of systems traversing the hierarchy.
-The alternative requires a dedicated O(n) sweep over the hierarchy whenever it's mutated.
+ - Editing the hierarchy requires exclusive access to the resource, which can will serialize all systems editing the hierarchy.
+This also prevents internal parallelism (i.e. via `Query::par_for_each`) as `ResMut` cannot be cloned.
+   This can be partially mitigated by deferring edits via commands, as proposed in this RFC.

 ### Alternative: Linked List Hierarchy
 Instead of using two separate components to manage the hierarchy, this